-We mentioned in the intro that drugs aren't allowed, which should come as no surprise to anyone.
-But, with marijuana recently having been legalized in several states in the U.S., we figured this was a good one to mention.
+Drugs are not allowed onboard cruise ships; this should not come as no surprise to anyone.
+With, however, marijuana having been legalized in several states in the U.S., we figured this was a good one to mention.

 11. Baby Monitors

 Frankly, we're not sure why anyone would need one of these, considering young children aren't allowed to have their own cabins.
-Either way, they're prohibited on some ships, likely because of their electrical components and the signals they emit in order to function.
+Either way, baby monitors are prohibited on some ships, likely because of their electrical components and the signals they emit in order to function.

 Some cruise lines will allow you to bring kites onboard for use in port, however.

 Paint is flammable, which poses a hazard under certain conditions.
-Plus, if it opens or falls into destructive hands, it can cause damage to the ship, creating headaches -- both figurative and literal, thanks to the fumes -- for crew and your fellow passengers.
+Plus, if it opens or falls into destructive hands, it can cause damage to the ship, creating headaches -- both figurative and literal, thanks to the fumes -- for the crew and other fellow passengers.